ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 Okay, HR, I want you to be ready.

-Every time who did he get elected?
+Every time, who did he get elected?

-Uh I don't know.
+I don't know.

 He's just one of the best.

-And and he that's why he's on CNN.
+And that's why he's on CNN.

 There you go.

-Alex Castellanos is last night, CNN's coverage of Democrat National Convention after Clinton's speech.
+This is last night, CNN's coverage of Democrat National Convention after Clinton's speech.

-Republican strategist, Alex Castellanos.
+Republican strategerist Alex Castellanos.

 You don't have to come back tomorrow.